citp/privacy-policy-historical/g/ga/gam/gamelink.com.md

 ### 1\.
 NOTICE:

-GameLink VOD, Adult Movies and Sex Toys (we) strictly maintains your privacy in all transactions.
+GameLink (we) strictly maintains your privacy in all transactions.
 Your information is NEVER sold or shared with any third parties, except as disclosed in this statement.
 We never sell, give or lend mailing or ordering lists, including your data or any other part of them, except as needed to fulfill your order (e.g. shipping company, credit card processing company) or as requested by law enforcement (see below).

 If we decide to change our privacy policy, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so our users are always aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 We will use information in accordance with the privacy policy under which the information was collected.
 If, however, we are going to use users' personally identifiable information in a manner materially different from that stated at the time of collection we will notify users by posting a notice on our Website for 30 days.